niallw23/pands-project/README.md

 Another visualisation that I found interesting was the use of pairplot as explored in this data analysis [^15].
 It plotted all of the columns relationships against each other and I thought it was a really good summary visualisation.
 It also makes it possible for easy comparisons and to identify any patterns or insights by seeing the data laid out in such a manner.
 It was also very easy code to understand and include - the only real alteration I had to make was to the title of the column I wanted to analyse.

 ## Heatmap
+The last piece of analysis was also included in the example done on Geeks for geeks.
+It referenced heatmaps and as a sports fan this piqued my interest.
+I'm used to seeing heatmaps used to display the ground a player has covered and the darker areas being parts where he/she spent more time.
+I was curious as to how this would work with the data set as I didn't see it being a useful exercise to map the values.
+However, when I looked at their example I realised they were going to use it to map the correlation of values across the columns and I thought that would be an interesting piece of analysis.
+It was also noted that any non-numeric values would be ignored.
+There were some parts of this I didn't understand - in the example code I was unsure what annot=True was doing but it was straightforward to read up and understand why it was there [^16] and that it displayed the numerical values on the heatmap.
+And although not on the code I used for inspiration, I set out to be able to edit or assign a colour to the heatmap and was able to use matplotlib.org [^17] to assign the colour value 'coolwarm' which I thought both worked and looked well.

+# Conclusion

 ### References